A heuristic account of the radiation by the superluminally moving current sheet in the magnetosphere of a neutron star: Concluding remarks

+The following final remarks are in order: \begin{description} \item[(i)] It is often presumed that the plasma equations used in the numerical simulations of the magnetospheric structure of an oblique rotator should, at the same time, predict any radiation that the resulting structure would be capable of emitting (see, e.g.~\cite{SpitkovskyA:Oblique,Contopoulos:2012}).
+This presumption stems from ignoring the role of boundary conditions in the solution of Maxwell’s equations.
+As we have already pointed out, the boundary conditions with which the structure of the pulsar magnetosphere is computed are radically different from the boundary conditions with which the retarded solution of these equations (i.e. the solution describing the radiation from the charges and currents in the magnetosphere) is derived (see Section~3 and the last paragraph in Section 6 of~\cite{Ardavan2021}).

+\item[(ii)] Thickness of the current sheet, which sets an upper limit on the frequency of the present radiation, is dictated by microphysical processes that are not well understood: the standard Harris solution of the Vlasov-Maxwell equations that is commonly used in analysing a current sheet is not applicable in the present case because the current sheet in the magnetosphere of a non-aligned neutron star moves faster than light and so has no rest frame.
+Even in stationary or subluminally moving cases, there is no consensus on whether equilibrium current sheets in realistic geometries have finite or zero thickness~\cite{Klimchuk}.
+The fact that the spectral distribution function of the emission from the current sheet of a non-aligned neutron star yields such good fits to both the radio and gamma-ray spectra of the pulsars shown in Figs.~\ref{Crab}, \ref{Radio1}, \ref{Radio2} and \ref{Radio3} lends support to treating the magnetospheric current sheet as volume-distributed but ultra-thin (see Section 4.7 of~\cite{Ardavan2021}).

-A final remark is in order: in contrast to every one of the models currently considered in the literature on the subject~\cite{Beskin2018, Melrose2021} which are at least in part phenomenological, the all-encompassing body of explanations given here for the salient features of the observed emission from pulsars~\cite{Lyne2012, Abdo2013} and for the putative energetic requirements of magnetars~\cite{Kaspi2017} and sources of fast radio bursts and gamma-ray bursts~\cite{Kumar2015,Petroff2019} is a consequence purely of the basic equations that govern the magnetospheric structure of a neutron star and the emission of electromagnetic waves.
+\item[(iii)] In contrast to every one of the models currently considered in the literature on the subject~\cite{Beskin2018, Melrose2021} which are at least in part phenomenological, the all-encompassing body of explanations given here for the salient features of the observed emission from pulsars~\cite{Lyne2012, Abdo2013, Abdollahi2022} and for the putative energetic requirements of magnetars~\cite{Kaspi2017} and sources of fast radio bursts and gamma-ray bursts~\cite{Kumar2015,Petroff2019,Zhang2023} is a consequence purely of the basic equations that govern the magnetospheric structure of a neutron star and the emission of electromagnetic waves. \end{description}